 Read news updates below on U.S. Federal Reserve action to raise interest rates.
-Three white papers cover potential impact on fixed-income, equity and real estate investments.
-Other content addresses implications for plan sponsors and financial advisors.
+White papers cover potential impact on asset classes.

 Positioning bond portfolios for rising interest rates

-William Martin, Head of Fixed-Income Portfolio Management; Stephen MacDonald, CFA, Managing Director, Client Portfolio Management; Peter Moore, Director, Client Portfolio Management
+William Martin, Head of Fixed-Income Portfolio Management; Stephen MacDonald, CFA, and Peter Moore, Client Portfolio Management

-Real Estate: The impact of rising interest rates
+Think US: The impact of rising interest rates on commercial real estate

-Alice Breheny, Global Head of Research, TH Real Estate
+Melissa Reagen, Head of Research, Americas, TH Real Estate